mdswyz/mdswyz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuanzhi Wang is currently a PhD student at Nanjing University of Science and Technology, with Vision and Graph Group (VGG) affiliated with the PCA Lab, advised by Professor Zhen Cui.
-He was a research intern in the Department of Content Security, Kuaishou Technology.
+He was a research intern in the Kuaishou Technology.
 He is currently a research intern in the Tencent Hunyuan (入选2025腾讯犀牛鸟精英人才计划).

 His research interests include **Multimodal Machine Learning**, **Generative Modeling**, **AIGC**, **Image/Video Processing and Analysis**, etc.
 He currently focuses on **Multimodal Content Generation, Perception, and Understanding**, **Multimodal/Cross-modal Generative Modeling**, and **Text-guided Image/Video Generation and Editing**.